kevin-lieng/ProgressBarDemo/README.md

 ## **Demo App With ProgressBar**
 ----------------------------------------------------------------------------
-A full demo is made available when the code within this repository is cloned or downloaded.
+A full demo is made available, just use the code within this repository by clicking the button below.
 The demo can run in either emulator or actual android device.

-Please refer to the clone or download button at the top of the page.
+Please refer to the clone or download button at the top of the page to use the demo.

 [Click Here To Go To The Top!](#top)